riptidewave93/UNVR-NAS/README.md

 * UNVR Pro

-Note that the 1U UNVR is not currently supported!
+Note that the 1U UNVR is not currently supported as I do not have a unit to test on.
+PR's are welcome!

 ## Usage